fmselab/ct-competition/index.md

 ## Publication and Presentation of the Competition Candidates

 Participants may submit a tool for the 4th edition of the CT-Competition in two different (mutually exclusive) ways:
-- By presenting their tool at [IWCT2025](https://conf.researchr.org/home/icst-2025/iwct-2025) with a full or short paper, containing a description of the tool and the performance obtained with the models given as examples by the competition organizers.
+- By presenting their tool at [IWCT2025](https://conf.researchr.org/home/icst-2025/iwct-2025) as full paper, short paper, poster, or journal first paper containing a description of the tool and the performance obtained with the models given as examples by the competition organizers.
-- By sending to one of the competition organizers the tool and a document consisting of one or two pages describing the tool and the performance obtained with the models given as examples by the competition organizers.

-In the former case, the paper describing the tool will be peer-reviewed and, if accepted, will be a part of the Workshop proceedings.
-In the latter, the document will not be peer-reviewed and will not be part of the regular proceedings.
-Moreover, in this second scenario, no novel approaches are required to participate.
+The contribution describing the tool will be peer-reviewed and, if accepted, will be a part of the Workshop proceedings.

-We emphasize that tools presented in papers that will not be accepted as a part of workshop proceedings can be submitted by following the second path.

 ## Important Dates
 - TBD, the release of the benchmarks for training